What is Agentic AI Multi-Agent Pattern?

 How to Use AutoGen to Program a Multi-agent Conversation?

-The diagram you provided is structured into three main sections: AutoGen Agents, Developer Code, and Program Execution, illustrating how to use AutoGen to program a multi-agent conversation.
-Here is a detailed breakdown of the diagram:
+There are three main sections: AutoGen Agents, Developer Code, and Program Execution, illustrating how to use AutoGen to program a multi-agent conversation.
+Here is a detailed breakdown:

 1. AutoGen Agents